Privacy January 2026 · 14 min read

 2. Add a Watermark

-Overlay text stating the purpose:
+Overlay text stating the specific purpose and date:

-• "For 123 Main St rental application only - Jan 2026"
+• "For 123 Main St rental application only — March 2026"

 • "Acme Property Management verification only"